 May is Mental Health Month,

 and with depression and anxiety at an all-time high in our society, it is no surprise that the importance of mental health is starting to peek its way into all kinds of conversations.
 With the impacts of COVID-19, recent events of racial unrest, rising prices of inflation, along with a whole host of other issues, it is no wonder that mental health is at the forefront of people’s minds.
 Recent studies have found that depression and anxiety in adults have increased from 2020 to 2021.
+Many of them depend on hemp derived Delta 9 THC products like oils, edibles and vapes to help them cope with the growing stress and anxiety.

 With all of these issues impacting how we think and how we feel, what else could be contributing to our blues?